 Professionalism is often tamed by seeing our colleagues wearing casual clothes at home.
 Spatial chats help humanize them.
 They help everyone build empathy and become more relatable.
 Imposing managers don’t seem quite so daunting with their kids screaming in the background.

 Your employees might be feeling lonely and isolated working from home.
 But the solution could just be to have them do what everyone else does at work: chatter away!
 Video calls can feel intrusive.
 Instead, try an always-on voice chat app like Skype or Google Hangouts.
 This way, you can have your teams communicate and make small talk without having to worry about looking good in front of the camera.

 Interaction begets Productivity

 Studies show that these interactions have a big influence on how productive an employee may see themselves.
-It’s also linked to how they are valued they feel in the (virtual) workplace.
-Spatial chat allows for managers to provide these interactions and improve an employee’s productivity — consider giving positive feedback to the team, greeting an employee a happy birthday, or commenting on positive changes in a co-worker’s life.
+It’s also linked to how valued they feel in the (virtual) workplace.
+Spatial chat allows for managers to provide these interactions and improve an employee’s productivity — consider giving positive feedback to the team, greeting an employee with a “happy birthday”, or commenting on positive changes in a co-worker’s life.